 Completing The NPQSL

-Following the completion of my NPQML (after 2 attempts) I began the National Professional Qualification for Senior Leaders (NPQSL) in April 2018.
-I have to admit I didn’t find the activities or face to face days as engaging as the NPQML but the process overall was very similar.
+Updated June 2019: Following the completion of my NPQML (after 2 attempts) In April 2018 I began the National Professional Qualification for Senior Leaders (NPQSL).
+I didn’t find the NPQSL activities or face to face days as engaging as the NPQML but the process overall was very similar.

-I only wrote one post from the NPQSL and this whole blog was set up because of the ML.
-I did write a case study and a lot of posts are outcomes of the project.
-I presented part of the underlying research at Canterbury Christ Church University’s SNIPCC conference.
+During the NPQSL I only wrote one post whilst this whole blog was set up because of the ML.
+I did write a case study and a lot of posts are outcomes of the project I completed for the NPQSL.
+At Canterbury Christ Church University’s SNIPCC conference I presented part of the underlying research

-A lot was re-covering aspects of leadership roles from the ML.
-One session that was particularly challenging was a grilling by a panel of headacher, a finance guru and a governor on a fictional school improvement plan.
-This, as it turned out was good training for OFSTED.
+A lot was re-covering aspects of leadership roles from the NPQML.
+One session that was particularly challenging was a grilling by a panel consisting of a headteacher, a finance guru and a governor on a fictional school improvement plan.
+This, as it turned out was good training for a recent OFSTED inspection.
 People will find a hole in your plan and hammer you!
 I have since undertaken this exact task during a “Goldfish Bowl” task during an interview process so that was useful practice.
 I have had three interviews (1 successful fortunately) no one has asked about the NPQSL.
 It is listed on my CV so may have been a factor in selection for interview.

 Following your recent assessment, your result and feedback are now available.